-- compute_on_step {\mathbb{(bool)}} Forward only calls update() and return None if this is set to False. default: True - dist_sync_on_step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step. default: False - process_group \(\text{(Optional[Any])} \text{Specify the process group on which synchronization} \) is called. default: None (which selects the entire world)
+- compute_on_step¶ (bool) Forward only calls update() and return None if this is set to False. default: True - dist_sync_on_step# (bool) Synchronize metric state across processes at each forward() before returning the value at the step. default: False - process_group # (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world)

-Note: The epsilon value is taken from scikit-learn's implementation.
+Note: The epsilon value is taken from scikit-learn's implementation of MAPE.

 Note: MAPE output is a non-negative floating point.
 Best result is 0.0.
 But it is important to note that, bad predictions, can lead to arbitarily large values.
 Especially when some target values are close to 0.
-This implementation returns a very large number instead of inf.
-For more information, read here.
+This MAPE implementation returns a very large number instead of inf.